d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

    8       21     358400 sdb5
    8       22     409600 sdb6
 ```
 All partitions are now ready with their different types.
 We now need to enter the command to install the file systems to these partitions.
 Again we use the mkfs command for sdb1, sdb3 and sdb5.
 Sdb2 will be a swap space, we use the command mkswap to accomplish this.
-For the lvm volume, sdb6, we need to create a fysical volume with the pvcreate command.
+For the lvm volume, sdb6, we need to create a physical volume with the pvcreate command.
 ```bash
 student@linux-ess:~$ sudo mkfs.ext4 /dev/sdb1
 mke2fs 1.46.5 (30-Dec-2021)